-One bank covenant will be breached.
-A Reservation of Rights letter has been issued ahead of an expected full waiver being issued once the accounts are finalised.
-As a result, the loan has been reclassified as due within one year.
+Following the merger of Fareham College into the South Hampshire College Group, on 1 August 2023 ESFA merger grant funding was drawn down and the entire outstanding loan balance shown above was settled.
+As at 31 July 2022, one bank covenant had been breached.
+A Reservation of Rights letter was issued ahead of an expected full waiver being issued once the accounts were finalised.
+As a result, the loan was reclassified as due within one year.